angel-721/tapology-python-parser/README.md

 # tapology-python-parser
-Parse data from Tapology.com into fighter obejects.
+Parse data from Tapology.com into fighter objects.

 ### USE
 ___